 We vehemently oppose US imperialism, which has destroyed the lives of our brothers and sisters across the world and has served as the justification for amped up islamophobia and xenophobia.
 We also hold a principled opposition to all imperial interests that are competing for international power.
 Instead of choosing sides with one imperial bloc over the other, we look to the strengthening of working class solidarity internationally as the central opposition to capitalism.

 As socialists in the world’s biggest imperial power — in a country founded on settler-colonialism — we see our support for the struggles of indigenous, colonized and occupied people as a cornerstone of anti-imperialism.
 From Turtle Island to Palestine and beyond, our internationalism is inextricable from national liberation.
-If your internationalism “is inextricable from national liberation” then it is not worthy of the word.
+If your internationalism “is inextricable from national liberation” than it is not worthy of the word.
 National liberation is the support of class collaboration within an “oppressed nation” as a means to uplift that country as a stronger actor on the bourgeois international stage.
 That is to say, rather than support of international revolution, this is the promotion of bourgeois nationalism, backed up only by a misplaced desire to assist particularly oppressed people along nationalist lines.
 By perpetuating this understanding you are doing a disservice to the working class of the nation/s at hand who will be brought from under the rule of one ruling class into the rule of another.
 The brutal legacy of imperialism can only be truly addressed when the working class of the whole world is free as one, and thus able to collaborate freely for the building of a new just system for all (communism).
 You are at the same time misleading the international working class into organizing around individual struggles that ultimately amount to reshuffling the capitalist world order rather than doing the essential work of preparing its downfall and replacement with communism.

 We want DSA to free itself from the Democratic Party The Democratic Party is not itself the reason that capitalism cannot be reformed into socialism.
 It’s own capitalist character is only a symptom of the necessities of entering the electoralist system.
 To assume that this could be in some way changed is entirely Non-Marxist. and all other capitalist influences.